Chapter 270C — Department of Revenue; Commissioner

 Successor Liability of Businesses

-If you buy a business, you could be responsible for its unpaid sales tax, withholding tax, and fuel tax debts.
-You must …
+If you buy a business or its stock of goods in bulk, you can be held responsible for the seller's unpaid sales tax, …

 270C.58